 Tracking your expenses is an essential part of making the digital nomad lifestyle sustainable, but it can be tricky keeping track of every stray receipt and purchase.
 Expensify makes this task so much easier, allowing you to photograph your receipts and store them in digital form.

 There you have it!
 These are only some great apps that you can use to make sure that you’re productive while working remotely and travelling the world.
-You can find many more in this blog post.
+You can find many more in this blog post and on this website.

 And finally, a word on how to stay productive during the most unproductive period of the year: summer!

 Whether you are working from an office, or somewhere remotely, chances are during summer you sometimes find yourself daydreaming about vacation instead of staying productive at work.

 Sounds familiar?
 You’re not alone!
 In fact, there’s even a name for this well-known phenomenon: the summer slump.
 The summer slump encompasses everything from feeling guilty when the weather is glorious, but you can’t go outdoors; to experiencing envy when envisioning all your coworkers having time off.
 It’s a mixture of lethargy, boredom, and restlessness, brought about by melting temperatures outside, freezing temperatures in the office, plenty of summertime distractions and a burning desire to drop all tasks at hand.

 We hear you!
 So we came up with a list of tips to survive the hottest months of the year and still get work done, which we hope you find useful.
 Happy reading, and happy summer!

 Work At An Optimal Temperature